-Maintain the unit so it does not violate state and local laws in ways that endanger your health and safety.
+Maintain the unit so it does not go against state and local laws in ways that endanger your health and safety

-Fix damage to the chimney, roof, floors, or any other structural parts of the living space.
+Fix damage to chimney, roof, floors, or any other structural parts of the living space

-Make a good try to get rid of any insect, rodent or other pest problems, except when you caused the problem.
+Maintain a reasonable program to control insect, rodent or other pest infestations, except when you caused the problem

-Make repairs when something breaks in the unit, except if the damage is caused by normal wear and tear.
+Make repairs when something breaks in the unit, except if it is caused by normal wear and tear

-Provide good locks for the unit and give you keys for these locks.
+Provide good locks for the unit and give you keys for them

-Replace a lock or configure an existing one for a new key, at your expense, when you ask for this after getting a court order granting you possession of a rental unit and excluding your former co-tenant (example: ex-spouse, ex-boyfriend or ex-girlfriend, after you have gotten a restraining order against them).
-(RCW 59.18.585.)
+Replace a lock or give you a new key, at your expense, if you ask for this after getting a court order granting you possession of a rental unit and excluding a former co-tenant.
+Example: after you get a restraining order against an abusive ex-partner or spouse.
+RCW 59.18.585

-Provide the fixtures and appliances necessary to supply heat, electricity and hot and cold water.
+Provide fixtures and appliances necessary to supply heat, electricity and hot and cold water

-Make repairs needed to make sure the house is weather-tight.
+Make repairs needed so the house is weather-tight

-Tell you the name and address of the landlord or his/her agent.
+Tell you the name and address of landlord or their agent

-Give you a receipt for your rent payment if you pay in cash, even if you do not ask for a receipt.
-If you pay in any other form, the landlord must give you a receipt upon your request.
-(RCW 59.18.063)
+Give you a receipt for your cash rent if your landlord accepts cash payments, even if you do not ask for one.
+If you pay in any other form, the landlord must give you a receipt upon your request - RCW 59.18.063

-If more than one family lives in a house or apartment building, the landlord must provide garbage cans and arrange for trash (and in some cases, recyclable items) pick up.
-If only one family lives in the house or apartment building, the landlord does not have to provide trash pick-up.
+If more than one family lives in a house or apartment building, the landlord must provide trash cans and arrange for trash and, in some cases, recyclable items pick up.
+If only one family lives in the house or building, the landlord does not have to provide trash pick-up.

 *The landlord does not have to pay for damages or problems that are your fault.